-A brief history of the development of Central and Eastern European Contemporary Art
+A Brief History of Central and Eastern European Contemporary Art

-For the younger generation who grew up free from Soviet rule, they are the first generation to create art that allows them to fully express themselves and their individuality.
-The downfall of the Soviet Union in 1991 led to more economic and artistic freedom.
-However, new challenges emerge as corporatist and nationalistic authoritarian takes over Soviet authoritarian.
-Adding to this, focus on financial recovery, lack of appeal, pressure from authority and lack of third-party support has rendered Central and Eastern Europe to be inhospitable to the hardship of artists, prompting many to explore markets abroad.
-Given the market is largely undiscovered, this has for better or for worse, led to the rise of artists untouched by commercial greed.
-The artists do not try to force themselves into fitting the Western ideal but rather, with all intent and purpose, just find their own way in the tiny market.
-Either way, Eastern European artists are not contaminated by the idea of what is trendy and hot at the moment.
-If anything, this region despite its fractured history (or perhaps because of it) has been championing the true essence of art: authentic expression of the human experience.
+With a focus on financial recovery, lack of appeal, pressure from authority, and lack of third-party support have rendered Central and Eastern Europe to be inhospitable to the hardship of artists, prompting many to explore markets abroad.
+Though the market is largely undiscovered, this has for better or for worse, led to the rise of non-commercial artistic outlook.
+Where artists no longer need to fit into pre-determined doctrines, rather find their own way into the small market.
+What makes Eastern European artists unique is the uninfluenced ideologies or standards of the trendy.
+If anything, this region despite its fractured history or despite it champions the true essence of art: the authentic expression of the human experience.

 Victory Art was founded in 2018 with a goal to bring outstanding contemporary art of emerging Central and Eastern European artists to the international art market.
-We facilitate over 40 talented artists with over 600 works in total.
-Our role in showcasing their works at exhibitions and offering services like renting, purchasing and hiring to our clients, is challenging yet gratifying, as we help them to pursue their true passion for art as a career.
-Although they are underrated, those emerging artists from Central and Eastern Europe are incredibly skilful in creating visually appealing and thought-provoking artworks, whether it be paintings, drawings, photographs or mixed media.
+We facilitate over 60 talented artists with over 600 works in total.
+Our role in showcasing their works at exhibitions and offering services like renting, purchasing, and hiring to our clients, is challenging yet gratifying, as we help them to pursue their passion for art as a career.
+Although they are underrated, these emerging artists from Central and Eastern Europe are incredibly skilled at creating visually appealing and thought-provoking paintings, drawings, photographs, and mixed media.
 Their art pieces tell the history of Eastern Europe, showcase the change and progress, as well as give us a glimpse into the future of European art.
 Victory Art deeply cares about each artist’s story and makes sure they are heard, as their art is a part of them.
-Also, we believe in giving opportunity to overlooked, “outsider” artists, like, deaf-blind Maják residents from Slovakia.
-We aspire to bring art by rising Central and Eastern European artists into the light of international art lovers, interior designers and art collectors.
+We also believe in giving opportunities to overlooked, “outsider” artists, like, deaf-blind Maják residents from Slovakia.
+We aspire to bring art by rising Central and Eastern European artists into the light of international art lovers, interior designers, and art collectors.